mrarthurwhite/mrarthurwhite.github.io/_posts/2020-04-17-keeping_life_civilized_and_gentrified.markdown

 If we are CS professionals we ought to be able to be paid for the time we spend on their tests.
 This might discourage them from being cavalier about asking people to give tests on the interviewer's time.

 This reminds me of the use and abuse in the entertainment industry where "struggling artists" are asked to "audition" and then dismissed without explanation or feedback.
-However, we are not actors - with minimal schooling & just a desire to "inhabit" questionable characters (considering the state of the arts wholesome is hard to find).
-As Robert Downey Jr said "give me any man on the street and I will make him a movie star in 36 hours" ([1](https://www.youtube.com/watch?v=-mnoItCi32Y)).
-Acting is not the same as engineering sciences which takes years of study & in the case of software engineering which require a few months of intensive training  (as with a bootcamp) people still ought not to be treated so (be it acting or engineering).
+People still ought not to be treated so (be it acting or engineering).

 **Why is this happening?**